How Would You Grade Your Campus Landscape?

 Make Room for Green Thumbs

 Time to get their hands dirty!
-Student gardens get kids out from behind a desk and into nature.
+Campus gardens get students out from behind a desks and into nature.
 These fun additions can take many forms.
 Edible gardens support health and wellness and provide a hands-on opportunity to teach valuable lessons in nutrition.
 A garden of native, drought-resistant plant material can support lessons in sustainability.
-Or, consider creating a butterfly garden.
-Kids will be delighted by their new visitors.

 Find Common Ground